 In May 2019, the CRE will present Australia's inaugural National Symposium on Bone Marrow Failure Syndromes.
 The symposium will be attended by the most prominent, innovative and talented clinicians and researchers in Bone Marrow Failure Syndromes Australia wide, and has attracted exceptional international guest speakers, including Dr Akiko Shimamura, Professor of Paediatrics Harvard Medical School, and Director BMF and MDS Program Dana Farber/Boston Children's Cancer and Blood Disorder Centre, and Dr Austin Kulasekararaj of King's College Hosptal NHS Foundation Trust, London.

-With cutting edge research projects underway we are now fundraising for further nationally and globally significant projects, including the establishment of a world first National Bone Marrow Biobank.
-The prupose is to create the only national biobank in the world that will collect all tissues, blood and genetic material to store and analyse.
+With cutting edge research projects underway we are now fundraising for further nationally and globally significant projects, including the establishment of a National Bone Marrow Biobank.
+The purpose is to create a national biobank that will collect all tissues, blood and genetic material to store and analyse.
 This project will require a commitment of $250K/year for 3 years and we are well on our way with $100K already committed.

 Thoughout everything we do, we are committed to: